What's Included in the Price

 Adelaide-Specific Considerations

-This is not complex work, but it does add a step (and cost) that is not required in modern framed construction.
-It also provides an opportunity: the gap behind the plasterboard can be filled with insulation, improving both thermal and acoustic performance of the solid masonry walls.
-For a renovation in a character home, this is one of the most cost-effective insulation upgrades available.
+This is not complex work, but it does add a step (and cost) that modern framed construction does not require.
+The trade-off is worthwhile: the gap behind the plasterboard can be filled with insulation batts, improving both thermal and acoustic performance of the solid masonry walls.
+For Adelaide's hot summers and cold winters, this is one of the most cost-effective comfort upgrades available during a renovation.
+The insulation effectively pays for itself through reduced heating and air conditioning costs within a few years.

-In newer suburbs (Mawson Lakes, Seaford, Munno Para), construction is standard timber or steel framing with plasterboard at 2.4m ceiling height.
-This is straightforward work with predictable pricing.
+In newer suburbs across Mawson Lakes, Seaford, and Munno Para, construction is standard timber or steel framing with plasterboard at 2.4m ceiling height.
+This is straightforward work with predictable pricing, and the three major manufacturers (CSR Gyprock, Knauf, and Siniat) all supply through Adelaide trade outlets.

-Multi-dwelling developments across Adelaide's infill corridors (particularly along Prospect Road, Unley Road, and Henley Beach Road) require fire-rated party walls between attached dwellings.
-Adelaide's building surveyors enforce NCC compliance on these assemblies.
-Using the correct board type and installation method is not optional.
+Multi-dwelling developments across Adelaide's infill corridors, particularly along Prospect Road, Unley Road, and Henley Beach Road, require fire-rated party walls between attached dwellings.
+Adelaide's building surveyors enforce NCC compliance on these assemblies, typically FRL 60/60/60 for inter-tenancy walls.
+Using the correct fire-rated board (pink-faced paper, denser core) in the correct layering with rated compounds is not optional.

 Adelaide has a smaller trade pool than Melbourne or Sydney.
 During busy periods, plasterer availability can be tighter and lead times longer.
 For planned renovation work, booking three to four weeks ahead is advisable.